Inbox Placement Testing

 How it works

-2. Celeric sends a test email from your configured SMTP account to internal seed addresses at Gmail, Outlook, and Yahoo
+1. A test run sends mail from your domain’s configured SMTP to internal seed addresses at Gmail, Outlook, and Yahoo

 Running a test